ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 # Analog Signal Conditioning and Control - Scaled Punching Machine

-This project covers the design, calculation, and implementation of the power supply that feeds a data acquisition and control system for a scaled industrial punching machine.
-The development focuses on the electrical and electronic hardware.
-It solves the problem of measuring a DC motor's current in a noisy environment using analog electronics and digital processing.
+In this project, I cover the design, calculation, and implementation of the power supply that feeds a data acquisition and control system for a scaled industrial punching machine.
+My development focuses on the electrical and electronic hardware, solving the problem of measuring a DC motor's current in a noisy environment using analog electronics and digital processing.

 <p align="center">
   <img src="4_Media/punching_machine_prototype.jpg" alt="Prototype side" width="35%" style="vertical-align: middle;">